City of Wayland

 How Do I Figure My Property Tax Bill?

 Now that you know the number of mills and your Taxable Value, to figure your tax bill, use this formula: Take the Taxable Value of your property and divide that by 1,000.
 Then, multiply that by the number of mills levied.
 The result is the amount of your property taxes.
-Follow the three easy steps below.
+Follow the steps below.

-For Example: A home with a taxable value of $ 75,000.
+Example 1: A home with a taxable value of $100,000 with a Principal Residence Exemption.

-Step one: Divide $75,000 by 1,000.
-This equals $75.00
+Step one: Divide $100,000 by 1,000.
+This equals $100.00